DOCKER

 3. How do you create a Docker image?

-Answer: By writing a Dockerfile
+Answer: By writing a Dockerfile and running docker build.

 Example: